sonic-net/SONiC/doc/aaa/SONiC RBAC HLD.md

 The CLI, REST, and gNMI will result in Translib calls with xpath and payload.
 Additionally, the REST and gNMI server modules must pass the username to the Translib.
 The RBAC checks will be enforced in the **Request Handler** of the Translib.
 The Request Handler processes the entire transaction atomically.
 Therefore, if even one operation in the transaction is not authorized, the entire transaction is rejected with the appropriate "Not authorized" error code.
 If the authorization succeeds, the transaction is passed to the Common Application module for further ‘transformation’ into the ABNF format.
 The rest of the flow of the transaction through the management framework is unmodified.

-At bootup time of the manageability framework (or gNMI container), it is recommended to cache the [User DB](#326-user-db) if not already cached.
-This is because every command needs to access the information in the User DB in order to access the information.
-Alternately, instead of caching the entire User DB, the information can be cached once the record is read from the DB.
-Additionally, the Translib must listen to change notifications on the User DB in order to keep its cache current.
+At bootup time of the manageability framework (or gNMI container), it is recommended to cache the Privilege, Tenant and Resource Tables(RBAC tables) stored in the Config DB.
+This is because every command needs to access the information in the RBAC tables in order to authorize the access for the information in other tables.
+Alternately, instead of caching the entire RBAC tables, the information can be cached once the record is read from the DB.
+Additionally, the Translib must listen to change notifications on these RBAC Tables in order to keep its cache current.

 As described in section [1.1.1.4 Linux Groups](#1114-linux-groups), the enforcement of the users and roles in Linux will be done via the Linux groups.
 A user can use Linux commands on the Linux shell and create users and Linux groups (which represent the roles).
-This will mean that the information in the User DB is no longer current.
-In order to keep the information in the User DB and the Linux `/etc/passwd` file in sync, a service must run on the host (not the container) to keep the databases in sync.
+This will mean that the information in the RBAC tables is no longer current.
+In order to keep the information in the RBAC tables and the Linux `/etc/passwd` file in sync, a service must run on the host (not the container) to keep the databases in sync.

 Since Translib is the main authority on authorized operations, this means that the NBIs cannot render to the user what they are and are not allowed to do.
 The CLI, therefore, renders the entire command tree to a user, even the commands they are not authorized to execute.